The ‘parish’ in this notice refers to St Mary’s church Ruabon

 Much of the content and information contained in this document has been produced by the Archbishop’s Council of the Church of England and with their agreement has been used by the Church in Wales.

-If you have any problems or concerns please get in contact with the website and social media manager (Heath Greenall), via the email below:
+If you have any problems or concerns please get in contact with the website’s support team here –

-By using our website you are agreeing to this policy and the terms of service.
+By using our website you are agreeing to this policy.